Leading America through the Climate Crisis

 TALKING POINTS:

-• At home, President Biden passed history’s biggest climate and clean energy investment – the Inflation Reduction Act – and has taken a range of executive actions – including drastically slashing methane emissions – to curb emissions and address pollutants that endanger Americans.
+At home, Democrats passed history’s biggest climate and clean energy investment – the Inflation Reduction Act – and has taken a range of executive actions – including drastically slashing methane emissions – to curb emissions and address pollutants that endanger Americans.
 These steps not only create more good jobs but increase our national competitiveness.

-• When it comes to China–the world’s largest emitter, which continues to build new coal plants – President Biden has been unafraid to press for more action, all while refusing to compromise on other foreign policy priorities.
-President Biden’s domestic investments in clean energy have also enhanced our competitiveness vis-a-vis China’s own industrial sectors.
+When it comes to China – the world’s largest emitter, which continues to build new coal plants – Democrats have been unafraid to press for more action, all while refusing to compromise on other foreign policy priorities.
+America’s domestic investments in clean energy have also enhanced our competitiveness vis-a-vis China’s own industrial sectors.

-• Project 2025, a 900 page document drafted by hundreds of former Trump administration officials and conservative think tank scholars and created to guide a second Trump administration, describes how to convince allies to use and produce more fossil fuels, roll back Biden administration climate progress, and facilitate more drilling in Alaska.
+Project 2025, a 900 page document drafted by hundreds of former Trump administration officials and conservative think tank scholars and created to guide a second Trump administration, describes how to convince allies to use and produce more fossil fuels, roll back Biden-Harris Administration climate progress, and facilitate more drilling in Alaska.